MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 After completing this lab, you will be able to:

 -	Use ASP.NET Core static files including HTML files, image files and CSS files.
--	Create and use a custom Middleware, and use its context information.
+-	Create and use a custom middleware and use its context information.
 -	Create and use services with ASP.NET Core built-in Dependency Injection.
 -	Inject a service to an ASP.NET Core MVC controller.